 - View unique exhibits at the 21st Century Museum of Contemporary Art

-- Where to stay: The best hotels for Kanazawa sightseeing
+- Where to stay in Kanazawa for sightseeing

 What to do in Kanazawa: Top attractions & places to visit